CWFIS/Prom-Prepper/README.md

 # Prometheus Prepper #

-A Shiny application for retrieving, displaying and analyzing input data for prometheseus FGM collected for fire locations or user-defined points.
+A Shiny application for retrieving, displaying and analyzing input data for prometheseus FGM for fire locations or user-defined points.

 This project is in beta, please check for updates often!